 If you prefer something with meat, click here for a pork and mushrooms lo mein with soy-lemon sauce recipe.

-- 60 g. of dried Asian noodles (rice noodles, egg noodles and wheat noodles will all work)
+- 60 grams dried Asian noodles (rice noodles, egg noodles and wheat noodles will all work)

 - a pinch of minced ginger